 Most people don’t have much experience with working with vendors (if you do, consider yourself one of the lucky ones!).
 This chapter is dedicated to helping you navigate this [potentially] intimidating portion of wedding planning.
-Treat each interaction as a casual interview — go in prepared with questions as well as a general idea of your theme / what you’re looking for so that vendors can understand your vision and tell you how they can contribute to make it come to life.
+Treat each interaction as a casual interview — go in prepared with questions as well as a general idea of your theme / what you’re looking for so that vendors can understand your vision and tell you how they can contribute to making it come to life.

 I want to take this moment to say that finding vendors that you trust (read: are reliable!) and that you generally get along with will really make your wedding day a much less stressful experience (and honestly, extra fun!).
 The vendors we ended up working with were a mix of (a) companies that we discovered through extensive online research, as well as (b) referrals from our vendors that we were already contracted with (having an industry “in” was super helpful!).
 I seriously feel like we hit the jackpot with our vendors.
 Working with each one was so comfortable, it seriously felt like planning with a friend!